 1. Protect pride in people’s work, don’t challenge it

-People often take deep pride in the work they’ve developed over time.
-When AI is introduced as a smarter or more efficient alternative, it can feel like their hard-earned experience is being dismissed.
+People often take great pride in the work they’ve developed over time.
+When organizations frame AI as a faster or more scalable alternative, it can feel like their knowledge and hard-earned experience are being dismissed.

-The risk isn’t just resistance to technology, but the message that their past efforts were never really that good.
-If we want people to embrace what’s next, we must start by acknowledging and honoring what they’ve built and the skills they used to make it.
+The risk isn’t just resistance to technology, but the message that their past efforts are being undervalued.
+If we want people to embrace what’s next, it helps to start by acknowledging and honoring what they’ve built and the skills they used to make it.

 How to put this into practice